TGuichoux/2D-or-not-2D/README.md

-# 2D-or-not-2D
+# 2D or not 2D ?
 This is the official repository for our paper: _2D or not 2D: How does the dimensionality of gestures representation affect 3D co-speech gesture generation?_

 Arxiv abstract: https://www.arxiv.org/abs/2409.10357

+# Aknowledgement
+This code is based on the code of [Gesture-Generation-from-Trimodal-Context](https://github.com/ai4r/Gesture-Generation-from-Trimodal-Context/tree/master), [DiffGesture](https://github.com/Advocate99/DiffGesture/tree/main) and [VideoPose3D](https://github.com/facebookresearch/VideoPose3D).

-If you want to use this code, please cite the following works:
+If you want to use this code, please cite their work:

 ```
 @article{Yoon2020Speech,